tamirhemo/zk_hack_puzzles/README.md

 # ZK Hack III Puzzle Solutions

 This repository contains solutions and write-ups for puzzles given as part of the [ZK Hack III online event](https://zkhack.dev/zkhackIII/).
-Currently there are solutions for the first two puzzles.
-The solution to the third puzzle will be uploaded after the submission period is done.

 Each folder contains a README file with an description of the puzzle and an explanation of the solution and some of the necessary background needed to understand it.